 Differences between fixed and adjustable loans

-You might choose a fixed-rate loan in order to lock in a low rate.
-Borrowers choose these types of loans because interest rates are low and they want to lock in this lower rate.
-For homeowners who have an ARM now, refinancing into a fixed-rate loan can provide greater monthly payment stability.
-If you currently have an Adjustable Rate Mortgage (ARM), we'd love to assist you in locking a fixed-rate at a favorable rate.
-Call Power Purchase Mortgage at (877) 226-8191 for details.
+You can choose a fixed-rate loan to lock in a low rate.
+People select these types of loans when interest rates are low and they wish to lock in at this low rate.
+For homeowners who have an ARM now, refinancing into a fixed-rate loan can offer greater monthly payment stability.
+If you have an Adjustable Rate Mortgage (ARM) now, we can help you lock in a fixed-rate at a good rate.
+Call Power Purchase Mortgage at (800)593-0143 to learn more.

 Adjustable Rate Mortgages — ARMs, as we called them above — come in even more varieties.
-ARMs are normally adjusted every six months, based on various indexes.
+ARMs usually adjust every six months, based on various indexes.

-Most ARM programs have a "cap" that protects you from sudden monthly payment increases.
-Some ARMs won't adjust more than two percent per year, regardless of the underlying interest rate.
-Your loan may have a "payment cap" that instead of capping the interest directly, caps the amount that your payment can go up in a given period.
-Almost all ARMs also cap your interest rate over the life of the loan.
+Most Adjustable Rate Mortgages feature this cap, which means they won't go up over a specific amount in a given period.
+Some ARMs won't adjust more than 2% per year, regardless of the underlying interest rate.
+Your loan may have a "payment cap" that instead of capping the interest rate directly, caps the amount your monthly payment can increase in a given period.
+Almost all ARMs also cap your rate over the life of the loan period.

-ARMs most often have the lowest, most attractive rates at the beginning.
-They usually guarantee the lower rate from a month to ten years.
-You may have heard about "3/1 ARMs" or "5/1 ARMs".
-In these loans, the introductory rate is fixed for three or five years.
-After this period it adjusts every year.
-These loans are fixed for 3 or 5 years, then adjust.
-Loans like this are often best for people who expect to move in three or five years.
-These types of adjustable rate loans benefit borrowers who plan to move before the initial lock expires.
+ARMs usually start out at a very low rate that may increase over time.
+You've probably heard of 5/1 or 3/1 ARMs.
+In these loans, the initial rate is set for three or five years.
+It then adjusts every year.
+These loans are fixed for a number of years (3 or 5), then adjust after the initial period.
+Loans like this are often best for borrowers who expect to move in three or five years.
+These types of adjustable rate programs are best for people who will sell their house or refinance before the loan adjusts.